sportai/sportai_site/_posts/2024-8-31-NFL-Fantasy-Football-Waiver-Wire-Bounce-Back-Comeback-Watchlist.md

 The complete overhaul of the Commanders’ organization due to a change in ownership and coaching left Henry unneeded since GM Adam Peters signed many defensive Dallas Cowboys to assist new head coach Dan Quinn.

-However, Henry was stellar in the preseason, producing 10 pressures on the quarterback and a league-high nine hurries.
-Henry’s PFF (Pro Football Focus) grade of 82.9 and his 20.8% pass rush win rate in the 2024 preseason reinforce his significant potential to become a top defensive edge in the NFL.
+However, Henry was stellar in the preseason, producing 10 pressures on the quarterback and a **league-high nine hurries**. **Henry’s PFF (Pro Football Focus) grade of 82.9 and his 20.8% pass rush win rate in the 2024 preseason** reinforce his **significant potential** to become a top defensive edge in the NFL.

 Accordingly, the Cincinnati Bengals signed him off waivers to boost their defensive line.
 Henry will look to prove the Commanders wrong and might be the top steal of the offseason.

 #### 2024 Waiver Wire Player Watchlist Summary

-The 2024 NFL season provides many opportunities for waiver wire players to solidify or earn their roster spot.
+The 2024 NFL season provides many opportunities for **waiver-wire players to solidify or earn their roster spots**.
 Players waived in the preseason will especially want to make their former teams look foolish by breaking out.

 For example, Bailey Zappe was released by the New England Patriots but will get the chance to observe Patrick Mahomes in Kansas City and sharpen his game.